 You need to focus on quality.
-By using a low ISO, capturing your images in raw and fully utilising editing tools, you are halfway to capturing stunning images.
+Use a low ISO, capture your images in Raw and utilize editing tools.
+With these, you are halfway to capturing stunning images.

-You will find a few lenses in your camera gear will allow you to photograph a multitude of different structures and scenarios.
+A few lenses in your camera gear will allow you versatility.
+You can photograph a multitude of different structures and scenarios.

-Great architecture images have been photographed using many different cameras.
+Great architecture images are photographed using many different cameras.

 Large format was the standard for architecture photography as it provided high-quality images.
 They also helped keep a strong perspective control.

-Nowadays, using your iPhone produces powerful architecture and interior photography.
+Nowadays, using your iPhone could result in powerful architecture and interior photography.

 The quality of DSLRs and mirrorless systems allow you to capture amazing images.
 You don’t even need a top-of-the-range camera.

 One thing you do need to consider is being able to change lenses.
 This is important for the many different scenes you will come across.